 Taking breaks from writing.

 This is the BIGGEST change I made.
-Instead of pounding the keys for hours on end, I forced myself take breaks.
-I’d eat a meal, watch a half hour of a movie and do a puzzle, run errands, read, take a walk, go skiing, anything to get my mind off my writing.
+Instead of pounding the keys for hours on end, I forced myself to take breaks.
+I’d eat a meal, watch a half-hour of a movie and do a puzzle, run errands, read, take a walk, go skiing, anything to get my mind off my writing.
 Later, sometimes much later, I’d hit it hard again.

 Writing trick alert!

 Here’s a trick for you.
 When you know you need a break, quit before you hit a writing wall.
 Sometimes I start a new chapter and stop towards the end of a scene while the ideas are percolating.
 Why?
 Because when you sit down again, you will be able to continue your flow.
 It’s a heck of a lot easier than waiting to take a break when your ideas in your brain are exhausted.
 (See what I did there?
 I held back.
 I could have said out of gas.)
 You might write into a dead end or a twelve car pile up.
 It might be hard to start again with the walls closed around your characters, while they bump into each other like robots and have inane conversations.
 Writing words just to maintain a word count total is never the way to write a first draft.
 Stop.
 Breathe.
 Stretch.
 Go outside.
 Make sure you’re wearing pants, of course, then hit those keys again.

 Finding time to write

 I had always wondered how people with kids or a full-time job ever wrote a book.
 I’m a full-time writer and have tons of time.
-But in the last couple weeks (especially on the weekends), I didn’t start writing until very late afternoon.
+But in the last couple of weeks (especially on the weekends), I didn’t start writing until very late afternoon.
 I had never written chapters of books after dinner.
 But at 8:00 or 9:00, I’d tuck myself in bed.
 Instead of reading a book, I’d write my own.
-Then I’d read for a half hour before turning out the light.
+Then I’d read for a half-hour before turning out the light.

 Funny thing.
 I slept really well with lots of thoughts of characters dancing in my head.

 Get excited about your novel!